Child Support Attorney

 - Entry of Judgment – A money judgment will be awarded when a court finds that the noncustodial parent is in support arrears, regardless of whether the failure to pay support is willful or non-willful.
 A money judgment also acts as a lien against any interest in personal property or real property (such as a house) in the county in which it was filed.

-- Interception of Financial Awards (Including Tax returns, Unemployment Insurance Benefits, Lottery Winnings) – Noncustodial parents who are receiving unemployment insurance from the New York State Department of Labor will have current and/or overdue child support payments automatically deducted from their Unemployment Insurance Benefits, state and federal tax returns and lottery winnings.
+- Interception of Financial Awards (Including Tax returns, Unemployment Insurance Benefits, and Lottery Winnings) – Noncustodial parents who are receiving unemployment insurance from the New York State Department of Labor will have current and/or overdue child support payments automatically deducted from their Unemployment Insurance Benefits, state and federal tax returns and lottery winnings.

 - Sequestration – An enforcement mechanism by which the noncustodial parent’s property is held as security for payment of the support.

-- Suspension of Licenses – New York State licenses, including professional licenses, occupational licenses and driver’s licenses can be suspended if a noncustodial parent fails to make support payments regardless of the willfulness of the failure.
+Payment of Undertakings and Cash Deposits – The court can order that a noncustodial parent post a bond to ensure that future support payments are made. - Suspension of Licenses – New York State licenses, including professional licenses, occupational licenses, and driver’s licenses can be suspended if a noncustodial parent fails to make support payments regardless of the willfulness of the failure.

 - Probation – Although it is done very infrequently, courts have the power to put a noncustodial parent on probation for failure to pay support.

-- Civil Contempt – The Family Court and Supreme Court have the power to order the incarceration of a noncustodial parent on a showing of a willful failure to make support payments.
+Incarceration for Contempt – A noncustodial parent can be incarcerated for non-payment of support. - Civil Contempt – The Family Court and Supreme Court have the power to order the incarceration of a noncustodial parent on a showing of a willful failure to make support payments.

-- Legal Fees – In many support enforcement cases, the noncustodial parent may be required to pay the custodial parent’s legal fees / attorney’s fees.
+Criminal Prosecution under NYPL §260.05 and NYPL §260.05. - Legal Fees – In many support enforcement cases, the noncustodial parent may be required to pay the custodial parent’s legal fees/attorney’s fees.
 This can result in a custodial parent being represented by an attorney at no cost.

 Please note that these remedies are generally only available when the custodial parent has an order of support issued by a court.
 These remedies may not be available in situations such as when there is an out-of-court agreement.